Authority: Executive Vice Chancellor and Provost

 5.3.
-Demonstrated ability and willingness to participate in the department, college, university and professional organizational affairs.
+Demonstrated ability and willingness to participate in the school, college, university and professional organizational affairs.
 Because of the need for an assistant professor to establish a strong record in teaching & scholarship and research & scholarship, the expectations for service in promotion to associate professor are less than for those in the upper ranks.

 6. Standards for Professor

 Recommendations for appointment to the level of Professor will be made in relation to the candidate’s appointment with regard to teaching & mentoring, research & scholarship, service, and engagement as documented in his/her letter offer and Statement of Faculty Responsibilities.
 A successful recommendation will require the faculty member to clearly demonstrate having developed a national or international reputation in his/her field.
 A national or international reputation may be indicated by involvement within national/international professional organizations, governmental activities, number and quality of invited speeches, journal articles, and special reports and presentations.
-Academic leadership may be indicated by significant curriculum development or course design and chairing of major academic committees or programs within the department.
+Academic leadership may be indicated by significant curriculum development or course design and chairing of major academic committees or programs within the school.
 The candidate’s evidence must be documented in accordance with the university’s Academic Tenure Policy.
 At a minimum, appointment to the professor level will require:

 6.1.
 Distinguished achievement in teaching & mentoring, research & scholarship, service, and engagement.